Learn everything about Lithops Care and how to grow this strange plant that looks like a couple of colored rocks in a pot!

 Growing Lithops is possible from seeds and cuttings.
 Seeds are best sown in summer in temperate regions or when the weather is warm enough.
-In tropics, you can start seeds anytime except summer.
+In the tropics, you can start seeds anytime except in summer.

 To protect the seeds from dryness they are covered with a thin layer of sand.
-Until the germination, substrate must be kept slightly damp and a container is covered with foil.
+Until the germination, the substrate must be kept slightly damp and a container is covered with foil.
 Seeds germinate within a few days.

-Young seedlings should remain in the same container as long as possible.
+Young seedlings should remain in the same container for as long as possible.
 For proper development, they need a lot of light.
 After a few months, you can transplant them into the pots.
 Lithops grown from seeds get the ability to flower after about three years.

 Requirements for Growing Lithops

 Keep the plant on a location facing South or West, where it’ll receive a lot of exposure to the sun.
 The position can be airy, but remember, these plants don’t like cold drafts.
-In tropics keep the plant in a spot that receives filtered sunlight most of the day.
+In the tropics keep the plant in a spot that receives filtered sunlight most of the day.